waterbear-cloud/paco/docs/paco-config-basics.rst

 an ``paco_project_version`` field that is loaded from ``paco-project-version.txt``.

 The YAML files are organized as nested key-value dictionaries.
 In each sub-directory, key names map to relevant Paco schemas.
-An Paco schema is a set of fields that describe the field name, type and constraints.
+A Paco schema is a set of fields that describe the field name, type and constraints.

 An example of how this hierarchy looks, in a NetworksEnvironent file, a key name ``network:``